Back in Gotham for another episode of “Birds of Prey” fanfiction! Black Canary tires of waiting for Batgirl and enters the mall after the Chechen.

 Canary turned off her microphone.
 “I’ll take that as a no,” she said aloud.

 Lashing out with her Canary Cry, Black Canary blew the doors (and part of the walls) off the entrance to the Chechen’s office.
-Using the shock and awe moment, she quickly assessed the room.
+The shock and awe tactic took the Chechen and his men by surprise.
+Canary used their hesitation to assess the room.

 Four men were too busy recovering from her explosive entrance to notice her.

-The four men started to recover.
+The four men recovered.
 Black Canary charged at one of them.
-He was down before he knew Canary had entered the room.
+He was down before he knew Canary entered the room.

 She dispatched the second man by the time two of the other men drew handguns.